holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_abstraction/03_robozzle/lesson_plan.md

         - CS
         - Real life
-    - How are functions like abstraction? l   - Draw the "abstraction tree chart" from the previous lesson
+    - How are functions like abstraction?
+        - Draw the "abstraction tree chart" from the previous lesson
 - Today going to play some logic puzzles
     - Show robozzle and explain how the program works
         - **Just like scratch**
             - f1 -> "when green flag clicked"
             - Program runs block
-    - Walk through a two levels
+    - Walk through two levels
         - http://www.robozzle.com/beta/index.html?puzzle=-1
             - Explain how game works
             - Explain how interface works